sav-che/TL-2/Authors/Davey, Frederick Hamilton {std. Davey} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/item/103833#page/106/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/page/33259140) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Davey, Frederick Hamilton {std.
 Davey}|first entry]] for this author

 ### Author

-\* Davey, Frederick Hamilton (1868-1915), British botanist, born at Ponsanooth, Cornwall 10 Sep 1868, student of Cornish plants, author of the *Flora of Cornwall* (1909), published also in Transactions of the Royal Cornwall Polytechnic Society, Henword Gold medal 1905, examiner in agricultural botany to the Cornwall County Council, died at Perrangwell, Cornwall 23 Sep 1915. (*Davey*).
+\* Davey, Frederick Hamilton (1868-1915), British botanist, born at Ponsanooth, Cornwall 10 Sep 1868, student of Cornish plants, author of the *Flora of Cornwall* (1909), published also in Transactions of the Royal Cornwall Polytechnic Society, Henword Gold medal 1905, examiner in agricultural botany to the Cornwall County Council, died at Perrangwell, Cornwall 23 Sep 1915.
+**Abbreviated name**: *Davey*

 #### Herbarium and types